LostInStatic/ExperiMental/README.md

 # ExperiMental

 An early proof of concept of an application centered around making experiments.
+You can see the working example [here](http://akowal.net/wip/experimental).